Floydlang/floyd/docs/README.md

 License: MIT

 Status: Alpha.
-All the basics are finished and robust.
+All the basics of the language are finished and robust.
 Runs on bytecode interpreter.
 Will run natively soon.
 Production ready for smaller programs.
+The next step is implementing the LLVM backend and the data structure optimisation features.

 This repo holds the compiler, the bytecode interpreter and documentation.